 What are the best TV series of all time?
 Sometimes, all you want to do is get stuck into a great show, escaping the world for however many seasons.
 But, what to choose?
 There’s so much amazing television, the choice paralysis is real.

-- Twin Peaks
+1. Twin Peaks (1990-2017)

 When the body of a young woman, Laura Palmer (Sheryl Lee), is found wrapped in plastic, special agent Dale Cooper (Kyle MacLachlan) is brought in to investigate her murder.
 What follows is a surreal downward spiral into the titular wee town, involving interdimensional travel, multiple planes of reality, entities categorically not of this Earth, and a mystery that unravels across decades.

 Co-created by Mark Frost and David Lynch, Twin Peaks has gone from being a misunderstood experiment to one of TV’s great enigmas.
 Each of the three seasons has a particular allure, and the latest, in 2017, is perhaps the most intriguing yet.
 Be wary, though, because the owls are not what they seem…